8 Treasures for your menstrual cycle in the Summer

 1. Gather ingredients: Select the 8 ingredients based on your current Menstrual Phase.

-2. Soak and Prep: * If it's a seed, nut, bean, or dried item (like Foxnuts, Coix seed, or rice): Soak it overnight in a bowl of water to remove phytic acid and improve nutrient absorption.
+2. Soak and Prep: * If it's a seed, nut, bean, or dried item (like Foxnuts, adzuki bean, or rice): Soak it overnight in a bowl of water to remove phytic acid and improve nutrient absorption.
 Drain and rinse before cooking.

 • If it's a goji berry: Don't soak it; these can be added directly to the pot after the pressure release, while the soup is still piping hot.
 They only need 2-3 minutes to soften.